iniajayi/medical-insurance-cost-analysis/README.md

 5. How do charges differ by region?
 6. Which customer groups appear to have the highest cost profile?

-## And last but not least find my project structure
+## And last but not least, here's my project structure

-# I wanted to try implementing a few new things I learnt so I hope you liked it 💕

 dashboard/
 data/